Project Definition

 The Challenge

-In the education market, there are lots of similar tools already exist for schools and students.
-I prepared competitor analysis in order to differentiate these tools and create a scope for usability advancements, drag-drop functionalities and additional coding related features.
-Another major challenge was creating an engaging experience for the teachers and students who have limited coding skills.
+In the education market, many similar tools already exist for schools and students.
+I prepared a competitor analysis to differentiate these tools and create a scope for usability advancements, drag-drop functionalities, and additional coding-related features.
+Another major challenge was creating an engaging experience for teachers and students who have limited coding skills.

 My Role

-My role was by working with frontend developers, understanding scratch based programming logic and creating a user experience and user interface supports this approach.
-I facilitated workshops with software developer, in order to breakdown processes and clarified coding scenarios.
+My role was to work with instructional designers, teachers, and front-end developers, understanding scratch-based programming logic and creating a user experience and user interface that supports this approach.
+I facilitated workshops with content experts and software developers to break down processes and clarify coding scenarios.

 The Approach